1. LL.M. Residence and Credit Requirements

 3. Class Attendance and Participation; Overlapping Class Times

 Class work is essential to the educational program at the Law School.
 Regular attendance at classes and participation in class work are expected of all students and attendance is evaluated in light of the number of days that the class meets.
-In the case of substantial delinquency in attendance in a course, or with regard to a clinic, the unsatisfactory performance of clinic responsibilities, the Law School may, after written notice, involuntarily withdraw a student from the course, clinic, seminar, or reading group or clinic in question.
-Students who believe they need to miss classes for an extended period of time must speak with with the Assistant Dean for the Graduate Program and International Legal Studies or the Director of Administration and Student Affairs for the Graduate Program who can assist with such situations and can help students comply with the Law School’s attendance policy and related academic policies.
+In the case of substantial delinquency in attendance in a course, or with regard to a clinic, the unsatisfactory performance of clinic responsibilities, the Law School may, after written notice, involuntarily withdraw a student from the course, clinic, seminar, or reading group in question.
+Students who believe they need to miss classes for an extended period of time must speak with the Dean of Students, the Assistant Dean for the Graduate Program and International Legal Studies, or the Director of Administration and Student Affairs for the Graduate Program who can assist with such situations and can help students comply with the Law School’s attendance policy and related academic policies.
 In most cases, a student’s absence from all of her/his classes for more than two weeks will be cause for a leave of absence.
-Students are also advised to speak with the instructor if appropriate.
+Students may also speak with the instructor if appropriate.